 Researchers found that mass murderers and lone actor terrorists are very similar in their behaviors before committing their crimes, but significant differences exist, including the leaking of intent prior to a violent crime.

-Overall, the report suggests that similar threat and risk assessment frameworks may be applicable to both types of offenders.
+Overall, the report suggests that similar threat and risk assessment frameworks may be applicable to both those who commit mass murder and lone actor terrorists.

 While lone actor terrorists and mass murders both commit highly publicized acts of violence, their motivations differ.
 Whereas terrorists commit acts of violence for political gain, mass murderers lack this ideology.
 The majority of mass murderers are concerned with personal feelings of having been wronged by an individual or group of people.